Bonolo Mokua

 Family responsibility tax

 We all have responsibilities that extend beyond our personal needs and wants.
 Add family responsibility to the mix, or an unplanned money request from a family member, and it can throw your budget into a tailspin.
-If you are trying to get out of debt, this is the perfect time to start setting financial boundaries – and communicating those boundaries to your family.
+If you are trying to get out of debt, this is the perfect time to start setting financial boundaries – and sometimes this means you have to say, "no" or, "not now".
 One of the biggest reasons we struggle to set and uphold boundaries is fear.
 We are afraid of being excluded or abandoned, but this will only hold you back from reaching your financial goals and getting out of debt.

 Extra income